Preview: 2022 BMW iX xDrive50 promises 500 hp, 300-mile range, and starting price in $80,000 bracket

 The iX made its debut last November and on Tuesday BMW revealed the first U.S. specs.
 The striking SUV arrives at dealerships in early 2022 as a 2022 model, and you'll be able to pre-order one from June.
 Pricing hasn't been finalized but BMW said to expect a mid-$80,000 starting point.

 There will be the one grade at launch, an iX xDrive50 with with dual-motor all-wheel drive and a peak output of 500 hp, or enough for 0-60 mph acceleration in less than five seconds.
 The top speed will be capped at 124 mph.
 Each electric motor forms part of a modular drive unit that combines the motor, a single-speed transmission, and power control unit into a single housing.
 Up to two of these can be fitted on an axle so we could potentially be looking at a more powerful iX down the road.
+In other markets, there will also be an iX xDrive40 with a bit over 300 hp.

 2022 BMW iX xDrive50 (Euro spec)